mikejw/empathy/edocs/source/gettingstarted.rst

 Configuring
 -----------
-Next up is creating the folder structure and configuring the app.
+Next up is creating the folder structure and configuring.

 To begin type::